-The Law (Undang-Undang) is drafted by the parliament (Dewan Perwakilan Rakyat or DPR) with the President’s consent.
-In the event of emergency, the President can immediately enact a Government Regulation in Lieu of Law Peraturan Pemerintah Pengganti Undang-Undang or Perpu), which shall be subject to an immediate review by the DPR.
-Both are also subject to constitutional review through the Constitutional Court review process.
+Laws (Undang-Undang) are drafted by the parliament (Dewan Perwakilan Rakyat or DPR) with the President’s consent.
+In the event of emergency, the President can immediately enact a Government Regulation in Lieu of Law (Peraturan Pemerintah Pengganti Undang-Undang or Perpu), which shall be subject to an immediate review by the DPR.

-State Secretariat Index of Legal Products.
+The Indonesian Ministry of State Secretariat (Sekretariat Negara Republik Indonesia) produces the State Secretariat Index of Legal Products.
 Select UU or Undang-Undang for Act/Law.
 To browse, select the relevant year to see a list of the entire acts/laws passed by the parliament (DPR) in that particular year.
-Indonesian only.
+In Indonesian only.